Vietnam.vn - Nền tảng quảng bá Việt Nam

 When people are no longer placed at the center, social media faces the prospect of alienation.

-The survey found that 50% of respondents plan to stop using social media altogether or at least significantly reduce their use by 2025.
-The main reasons for this are the spread of misinformation, toxic influence, and the dominance of artificial intelligence (AI) tools.
+The survey found that by 2025, 50% of respondents plan to stop using social media altogether or at least reduce it significantly, citing the spread of misinformation, toxic influence and the dominance of artificial intelligence (AI) tools as the main reasons for this.

 Emily Weiss, a research analyst at Gartner, notes that users are sharing less of their lives and content on social media.

-This is a dramatic change from just a few years ago, with 53% of respondents saying the quality of social media has significantly deteriorated over the past five years.
+This is a dramatic change from just a few years ago, with 53% of respondents saying the quality of social media has significantly declined over the past five years.

-Faced with this trend, experts recommend that social platforms reconsider their development strategies.
+Faced with this trend, experts recommend that social platforms review their development strategies.
 In particular, human concepts need to be placed at the center and given more attention than AI.

 Only such an approach can help social media platforms retain and engage users, despite the changing nature of social media usage in the future.